materialsproject/custodian/docs/index.rst

     Overview of the Custodian workflow.

-The Custodian class takes in two general inputs - a **sequence of Jobs** and a **list of ErrorHandlers**. **Jobs** should be subclasses of the :class:`custodian.custodian.Job` abstract base class and **ErrorHandlers** should be subclasses of the :class:`custodian.custodian.ErrorHandler` abstract
+The Custodian class takes in two general inputs - a **list of Jobs** and a **list of ErrorHandlers**. **Jobs** should be subclasses of the :class:`custodian.custodian.Job` abstract base class and **ErrorHandlers** should be subclasses of the :class:`custodian.custodian.ErrorHandler` abstract